loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 ## Software

 GL.iNet's routers all run a custom version of OpenWrt.
 I'm unsure if the core OpenWrt code is stock, but at the very least, they run a proprietary (i.e., closed-source) UI on top of OpenWrt (although they do still let you [access LuCI](https://docs.gl-inet.com/router/en/4/faq/what_is_luci/)).
-Their UI looks great and exposes a bunch of one-click options that simplify setup.
+Their UI looks great and exposes a [bunch of one-click options](https://docs.gl-inet.com/router/en/3/setup/gl-mt1300/first_time_setup/) that simplify setup.

-PICTURES GO HERE
+* OpenVPN client/server
+* WireGuard client/server
+* Repeater
+* 3G/4G modem
+* Tethering
+* Captive portal
+* Dynamic DNS (DDNS)
+* Hardware button settings

+This is the `3.x` version of the UI.

+{{< img src="20231121_006.png" alt="gl.inet default user interface" >}}

+This is the `4.x` version of the UI.

+{{< img src="20231121_007.png" alt="gl.inet default user interface" >}}

-This is the part where I mention that GL.iNet is a Chinese company, if that kind of thing bothers you.
+Unfortunately, this is the part where I mention that GL.iNet is a Chinese company, if that kind of thing bothers you.
 Regardless of that, I'd never run anything proprietary for something that's handing out VPN access to my network, so my plan was always to immediately replace GL.iNet's version of OpenWrt with the stock version.

 # Setup